-Alcohol is not allowed to be used on campus during Fall Pre-season athletic training, Orientation, during Finals, or during Christmas Break for students who have permission to remain on campus.
-In the case of a campus emergency, such as a hurricane, the Dean of Students or designee may institute a Dry Campus.
+Alcohol is not allowed to be used on campus during Fall Pre-season athletic training, Orientation, Fall Break, Thanksgiving Break, during Finals, or during Christmas Break for students who have permission to remain on campus.
+In addition, alcohol is not allowed to be used during Spring Break or Easter Break.
+In the case of a campus emergency, such as a hurricane, the Dean of Students (or designee) may institute a Dry Campus.